ilyasergey/YSC4231/source/week-11-races.rst

 We will be using `Facebook Infer <https://fbinfer.com>`_ as a tool for static data race detection in large Java projects.
-Infer provides a large suite of analyses for Java code, but we will only need its data race detector, aka RacerD.
-You can find the necessary documentation on installing and using the relevant parts of Infer by the following
+Infer provides a large suite of analyses for Java code, but we will only need its data race detector, known as **RacerD**.
+You can find the necessary documentation on installing and using the relevant parts of Infer by the following links:
-links:

 * `Installing Facebook Infer <https://fbinfer.com/docs/getting-started.html>`_
 * `RacerD documentation and examples
   <https://fbinfer.com/docs/racerd.html>`_

-As a part of this assignment, please, read of the following research paper, which introduces pragmatics of Infer's RacerD component and provides a number of examples.
-You don't have to understand all the details of Section 5 or follow the details of the experiments, just look for a general intuition on how the analysis reports data races.
+As a part of this assignment, please, check out the following research paper, which introduces pragmatics of Infer's RacerD component and provides a number of examples.
+You don't have to understand all the details of Section 5 or follow the specifics of the experiments, just look for a general intuition on how the analysis reports data races.

 * `RacerD: Compositional Static Race Detection